Kasarnaba

 Kasarnaba (قصرنبا) is a town in Baalbek District, Baalbek-Hermel Governorate, Lebanon famous for its hilly terrain and traditional agricultural practices.
+Kasarnaba is an overwhelmingly Shia Muslim town.

 Geography

 The town is located at the shoulder of The Western Lebanese Mountain Range just to the East of Mount Sanine specifically and it overlooks the central parts of Beqaa Valley.

 History

 A Roman Temple is found in this town, called "Castra El Banaat".

 In 1838, Eli Smith noted Kasarnaba's population to be predominantly Metawileh.

 People in Kasarnaba are traditionally farmers famous for growing vineyards and wild rose flowers for rosewater extraction, in addition to many other traditional Horticultural crops some of which are listed below.

 In 1994 Mustafa Dirani was abducted by Israeli forces from his home in Kasarnaba.
 He was held (without charge) by Israel until 2004.